preactjs/enzyme-adapter-preact-pure/src/compat-shallow-renderer/README.md

 # src/compat-shallow-renderer

-The modules in this directory implement a custom diff algorithm for Preact components that shallowly renders them.
+The modules in this directory implement a custom render algorithm for Preact components that shallowly renders them.
 Much of the core implementation (`diffComponent` and related helpers) is copied directly from the Preact 10 source code.